Work with Me

 This core level is where my coaching operates.
 I use tools from narrative analysis, philosophy of mind, and cognitive psychology to help my clients identify, dismantle and rebuild the thought systems we each carry about talent, achievement and self-worth.

-It’s radical, in the original sense of the word: thorough, far-reaching, profound.
+The process is intensive, challenging and radical, in the original sense of the word: thorough, far-reaching, profound.
 It’s also rigorous and often counter-intuitive, which is why it’s tailor-made for smart, skeptical people who thrive on stretching their brains.

 Here’s what I can promise at the end: your life will no longer be about hiding and chasing.
 You’ll be able to use your talents with joy, purpose and commitment.
 It won’t feel intolerable to be present while doing your work, or empty and unrewarding at the end.
 You’ll have the kind of relationship to ambition and accomplishment that serves you and makes you feel at peace in the world, rather than leaving you feeling tormented, stuck and incomplete.